sharontherese/sharon-kabel/content/post/vatican-dancing/index.md

 To argue that you have "the Church's official position" on anything is a grave claim, and should be relatively simple to defend.

 A poorly translated Old Testament verse, selectively edited letters from Rome, and unsourced quotations from saints do not make a persuasive argument about the inherent immorality of dancing.
+Statements like "the phenomena of men and women dancing together in any bodily contact was virtually unheard of before the 17th Century" are so beyond the pale that they are not even worth addressing.

-# Says who?
+# Long answer

-I will link to the document below[^1], and for completeness' sake I'll post the full text here:
+I will link to the anti-dancing document below, and for completeness' sake I'll post the full text here:

-> The Church’s Official Position on Dances
+> The Church’s Official Position on Dances[^1]
 >
 > The situation in France in the 19th Century was horrible.
 In many areas of France, the people were totally lacking in both faith and morals.
 People were not getting married… they missed Mass, worked on Sundays and had the habit of blaspheming.
 Drunkenness was common.
 There was even the widespread worshipping of a false ‘goddess of reason’.
 The inhabitants of many regions in France were pagans in practice, and there was little faith left, if any at all.
 In the mentality of the time, the world held the foremost place before God.
 It was to this village that a parish priest was sent to return these people from absolute paganism.
 Now, of all the things that this priest could have preached about in this pagan society, and he preached on many issues, it can seem remarkable to us that he focused in especially on one.
 It may surprise us how much of this priest’s energies (in this absolutely pagan society) were devoted to preaching against dances.
 This priest was later named the patron saint of parish priests by Pope Pius XI – the saint who we know as St John Vianney, the Cure of Ars.
 >